vikingdata/articles/databases/mysql/MySQL_roles.md

 ### Test query, assign role, test query again.

-* Login as root in window 1 and test_user in window 2
+* Login as root in window 1 and test_user in window 2.
+DO NOT log out of a session unless told to do so.
 ```
     # In Window or terminal 1
 mysql --defaults-file=~/.my.cnf_root